TheRetikGM/ProjectOnline/README.md

     cmake --preset linux-release
     cmake --build build

-## TODO
+## TODO list
-    - [] Support already installed VCPKG, instead of downloading it
+    - Support already installed VCPKG, instead of downloading it
-    - [] Better access to resources
+    - Layering system + event catching
+    - Proper log handling.
+    - Move function calls from REN_ASSERT (as they could get removed with some compilers).
+    - Sandbox
+    - Convert ScriptComponent::script to runtime polymorphic class (instead of entt::poly, which is inflexible for this use case)
+    - Add support for multiple tags on single TagComponent.
+    - Scene iterator for view and groups
+    - Scene serialization and de-serialization
+    - Remove SDL_net dependency
+    - Camera implementation
+    - Tilemap loading
+    - Proper text rendering (maybe text component with fontResourceCache and generated textures?)
+    - Basic scene editing (far ahead)
+    - Box2D implementation
+    - Basic networking